jjoshc714/Getting-and-Cleaning-Data-Coursera-Assignment/CodeBook.md

 *More info provided in the README.txt file contained in UCI HAR Dataset*

 ### Data Cleaning Process:
 * The 3 txt files are read for the training set from the "train" folder within the "UCI HAR Dataset" directory and are in this order: subject_train.txt, y_train.txt, X_train.txt.
-These are renamed subjects_train, activities_train, and xdata_train respectively and column binded into comb_train.
+These are renamed `subjects_train`, `activities_train`, and `xdata_train` respectively and column binded into `comb_train`.

-* Same steps for the testing set to get subjects_test, activities_test, and xdata_test resulting in comb_test.
-Finally comb_train and comb_test are row binded to create train_test.
+* Same steps for the testing set to get `subjects_test`, `activities_test`, and `xdata_test` resulting in `comb_test`.
+Finally `comb_train` and `comb_test` are row binded to create `train_test`.

-* The first two variables are renamed "subject" and "activity" while the remaining variables are named corresponding to feature_names which reads the features.txt file.
+* The first two variables are renamed "subject" and "activity" while the remaining variables are named corresponding to `feature_names` which reads the features.txt file.

-* train_test is arranged first for "subject" then for "activity"
+* `train_test` is arranged first for "subject" then for "activity"

-* activity_labels is created from activity_labels.txt and used to replace the activity numerics with descriptive factors: 1.
+* `activity_labels` is created from activity_labels.txt and used to replace the activity numerics with descriptive factors: 1.
 Walking, 2.
 Walking Upstairs, 3.
 Walking Downstairs, 4.
 Sitting, 5.
 Standing, 6.
 Laying

-* train_test is subsetted to only include the "subject", "activity", "mean()", and "std()" variables per the assignment instructions resulting in mean_std.
+* `train_test` is subsetted to only include the "subject", "activity", "mean()", and "std()" variables per the assignment instructions resulting in `mean_std`.

-* mean_std is further cleaned and used to create a tidy dataset (named "tidy" in R script) contained in this repository as "tidydata.txt" which provides the average (mean) of each variable for every combination of subject and activity.
+* `mean_std` is further cleaned and used to create a tidy dataset (`tidy`) contained in this repository as "tidydata.txt" which provides the average (mean) of each variable for every combination of subject and activity.
 Example: first row of tidydata.txt provides average values of measurements for subject 1 for Walking, second row provides average values for subject 1 for Walking Upstairs etc

 ### Variables in tidydata.txt: